Washington Irving Bishop: Career

 He arrived in London in 1881 where he was tested by William Benjamin Carpenter who commented that his talent may be great use to the study of psychology.
 George Romanes noted that Bishop was "guided by the indications unconsciously given through the muscles of his subjects."
+Oliver Lodge reported that Bishop came to Liverpool in 1883 and performed by having an audience member hide a pin, return to the blindfolded Bishop on the stage, and using "thought-transference" to guide the member back to the pin.

+Claims of supernatural abilities

 Despite exposing spiritualism in 1876, Bishop later claimed to have supernatural abilities.
-The magician John Nevil Maskelyne brought a lawsuit against Bishop, objecting to his supernatural claims.
+Bishop claimed to have been tested by scientists, however he did not pass tests when the conditions were not designed by himself.
+The magician John Nevil Maskelyne objected to Bishop's claims of supernatural abilities, which provoked defamatory statements in return.
+Maskelyne won a lawsuit against Bishop, and Bishop left England in order to avoid paying the penalty.

 Death

 On May 12, 1889, Bishop became unconscious for the second time in one of his demonstrations while performing at the New York City theatrical society known as The Lambs Club.
 He was taken upstairs to a bedroom, where he was reported to have been in a coma and died at noon the next day.
 However, Bishop was alleged to have suffered from cataleptic fits, remaining in a trance state for many hours, he even carried a card on him that explained no autopsy should be performed on him until at least after 48 hours.
 The card was never found on his body.

 On May 13, the physicians John A. Irwin, Frank Ferguson and Irwin H. Hance who had examined Bishop, performed an unauthorized autopsy on him at a funeral home.
 John A. Irwin was reported to have wanted to study Bishop's brain with an autopsy for years.
 Bishop's death certificate gave the cause of death as hysterocatalepsy.

 Bishop's mother Eleanor and his wife both claimed that he was not dead, but in a trance state whilst the physicians examined his body.
 They claimed that he was murdered by surgical instruments during the autopsy.
 They alleged that he had suffered from cataleptic attacks and could remain in trance up to 52 hours.
 These claims were denied by physicians who had examined the body.
 Eleanor brought charges against the physicians but the case ended in a hung jury and nobody was charged.